testpress/streams-docs/docs/transcoding-service/get-transcoding-job-details.md

 ---
 # Get Transcoding Job detail

-To retrieve the details of a transcoding job, make a GET request to the following API endpoint:
+To retrieve the details of a transcoding job, make a GET request to the following API endpoint , with the [authentication Header](../server-api/authentication.md).

 ```base
 https://app.tpstreams.com/api/v1/<organization_id>/transcoding_jobs/<job_id>/